Pancreatic Cancer Symptoms

 If you are not showing any signs of pancreatic cancer, there are no recommended forms of pancreatic cancer screening available to you at this time.
 In general, the goal of cancer screening is to reliably detect cancer before it is causing noticeable symptoms.
 Before any type of cancer screening is recommended for the general population, the screening method must be deemed safe, accurate and cost-effective.
 Currently, no methods of pancreatic cancer screening meet these criteria.

 Even though pancreatic cancer screening is not currently recommended for the general population, certain people may benefit from regular screening, such as those who have a family history of pancreatic cancer.
 In addition, patients with hereditary or chronic pancreatitis may also benefit from regular pancreatic cancer screening.

 To find out if screening is appropriate for you, talk to your physician about your medical history and pancreatic cancer risk factors.
 If your physician decides that screening is necessary, the specific type of screening and how often it should be performed will also need to be determined.

 Seeking treatment for pancreatic cancer

 If you experience one or more pancreatic cancer symptoms, it does not necessarily mean that you have pancreatic cancer.
 Because there are many other common medical issues that can cause these or similar symptoms, an accurate diagnosis is essential.
 Therefore, you should follow up promptly with a health care provider who can evaluate your condition and recommend an appropriate treatment.

-If you have questions about pancreatic cancer symptoms, you do not need a referral to consult with the outstanding team of experts in Moffitt Cancer Center’s Gastrointestinal Oncology Program, where we offer a full range of treatments and supportive care services in a single, convenient location.
-For more information or to schedule an appointment, call 1-888-MOFFITT or complete a new patient registration form online.
+If you have questions about pancreatic cancer symptoms, you can consult with our outstanding team of experts.
+In Moffitt Cancer Center’s Gastrointestinal Oncology Program, we offer a full range of treatments and supportive care services in a single, convenient location.
+For more information or to schedule an appointment, call 1-888-663-3488 or complete a new patient registration form online.